PostgREST/postgrest/configuration.rst

 The user with whom PostgREST connects to the database is also known as the authenticator role.
 For more information about the anonymous vs authenticator roles see :ref:`roles`.

+Config parameters are read in the following order:

+1. From the config file.
+2. From environment variables, overriding values from the config file.
+3. From the database, overriding values from both the config file and environment variables.

 .. _file_config:

 Config File